John Curtiss Underwood: Judicial tenure

-Underwood Constitutional Convention
+Virginia Constitutional Convention

-Underwood also served as one of 5 delegates from Henrico County (Richmond, although he did not live in either the city or county), at the Virginia Constitutional Convention of 1868, the first legislative body in the Commonwealth's history to include African-American delegates (20 served).
+Underwood served as one of five delegates from Henrico County (Richmond, although he did not live in either the city or county), at the Virginia Constitutional Convention of 1868, the first legislative body in the Commonwealth's history to include African-American delegates (20 served).
 Fellow delegates elected him their president and James W. Hunnicutt of Fredericksburg as chairman of the suffrage committee.
-At the convention (held December 3, 1867, through April 17, 1868), Judge Underwood dominated the convention.
+Underwood dominated the convention, held December 3, 1867, through April 17, 1868.
 Some were uncomfortable with his conduct as de facto political boss of Virginia, especially his seeming sale of political offices in exchange for political contributions to the local Republican party.
-Furthermore, Underwood and later the convention proposed to give the right to vote to black citizens as well as women, and he also advocated that schools be open to all regardless of color.
+Furthermore, Underwood and later the convention proposed to give the right to vote to Black citizens as well as women, and he also advocated that schools be open to all regardless of color.

 Many whites detested Negro suffrage, and in a three day meeting in December 1868 in Richmond, formed the Conservative Party of Virginia to oppose the new Constitution being drafted by the Underwood Convention.
 Alexander H.H.
 Stuart of Staunton became their leader, assisted by a nine-man central committee (all from Richmond) and a 35-member Executive Committee.

 Nonetheless, the convention ultimately did its work and passed what became the first Virginia constitution to grant suffrage to all males older than 21.
 It also established (and funded) universal public education, and provided for judges to be elected by the General Assembly rather than directly by voters.
 Moreover, it reorganized Virginia's county government to resemble that of New England townships, with more elected officials and voting by ballot rather than voice.